 From the incredible Dog’s Bay to the often missed Dumhnach on Inishbofin, there’s an almost endless number of Galway beaches to saunter along.

-In the guide below, I’m going to show you my favourite beaches in Galway – if I missed one that you’re particularly fond of, let me know in the comments below!
+In the guide below, I’m going to show you what we think are the best beaches in Galway – if I missed one that you’re particularly fond of, let me know in the comments below!

 The best beaches in Galway

 The breath-taking county of Galway is home to no end of natural and man-made attractions, from mighty mountains to castles and everything in between.

 However, anyone that’s flicked through our guide to the best places to visit in Galway will know that beaches contribute hugely to this county’s beauty, as you’ll see below!

 Water safety warning: Understanding water safety is absolutely crucial when visiting beaches in Ireland.
 Please take a minute to read these water safety tips.
 Cheers!